neelsoumya/python_machine_learning/unsupervised.md

 1. **Practical applications:**
    Explore real‑world scenarios where unsupervised learning methods provide actionable insights across various domains.

-2. **Curse of dimensionality:**
-   Explain the concept of the curse of dimensionality and its implications for the performance and interpretability of clustering and dimensionality‑reduction algorithms.

-3. **Practical applications of PCA, t‑SNE and hierarchical clustering to biological data:**
+2. **Practical applications of PCA, t‑SNE and hierarchical clustering to biological data:**
    Apply PCA, t‑SNE, and hierarchical clustering to biological datasets (e.g., gene expression or single‑cell data), interpret the results, and discuss biological insights gained.

-4. **Evaluating unsupervised learning methods**
+3. **Evaluating unsupervised learning methods**
-   How to evaluate these techniques on single-cell, these are used to generate hypotheses.
+   How to evaluate these techniques on different kinds of data (single-cell data, electronic healthcare records, social sciences data): these are used to generate hypotheses.
 Motivations for next steps.